New Tax Regime Calculator

 Surcharge Under the New Regime

 Surcharge is an additional tax levied on the income tax amount when total income exceeds Rs 50,00,000.
 It is calculated as a percentage of the tax after rebate, before adding the 4 per cent health and education cess.
-The surcharge rates under the new regime are identical to those under the old regime.
+The surcharge rates under the new regime are capped at 25 per cent.

 Surcharge rates under the new tax regime for FY 2026-27